George I line Sam & Hilda

 Going from rural Mount Vernon and Bellingham to being alone to jump into teaching in metropolitan Seattle was stressful.
 In fact, it brought on an emotional breakdown, requiring a two-year hiatus.

-When it came time that Bobby needed daycare, he was driven to the Buxton daycare, where his mom explained that "Bobby doesn't talk."
-Upon picking him up after school, a surprised mother heard Mrs. Buxter exclaim, "What do you mean he doen't talk?
+The children were often "hushed."
+Little Bobby (just two) learned to get whatever he wanted simply by pointing.
+When Eathyl returned to teaching, Bobby needed daycare.
+He was driven to the Buxton daycare center, where mom explained that "Bobby doesn't talk."
+Upon picking him up after school, a surprised mother heard Mrs. Buxton exclaim, "What do you mean he doesn't talk?
 He jabbered all day!"